shdancer/ai-subtitle/README.md

 # AI Subtitle Assistant

 [中文版本 (Chinese Version)](README_zh.md)

-This is a command-line tool that uses AI technologies (Whisper and Large Language Models) to generate high-quality subtitles for video and audio files.
+AI Subtitle Assistant is a command-line tool that uses AI technologies (Whisper and Large Language Models) to generate high-quality subtitles for video and audio files.

 ## Features